CircuitVerse/Interactive-Book/docs/latches.md

 ## D Latch

-There is one drawback of SR Latch.
+There is one drawback of the SR latch.
 That is the next state value can’t be predicted when both the inputs S & R are one.
 So, we can overcome this difficulty by D Latch.
-It is also called as Data Latch.
-The circuit diagram of D Latch is shown in the following figure.
+It is also called a Data Latch.
+The circuit diagram of the D Latch is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/d_latch.jpg" /></div>

 This circuit has single input D and two outputs Q(t) & Q(t)’.
-D Latch is obtained from SR Latch by placing an inverter between S amp;& R inputs and connect D input to S. That means we eliminated the combinations of S & R are of same value.
+D Latch is obtained from SR Latch by placing an inverter between S amp;& R inputs and connect D input to S. That means we eliminated the combinations of S & R are of the same value.

 * If D = 0 → S = 0 & R = 1, then next state Q(t + 1) will be equal to ‘0’ irrespective of present state, Q(t) values.
 This is corresponding to the second row of SR Latch state table.